 The OpenModelica Python API Interface - OMPython, attempts to mimic the OMShell's style of operations.
-OMPython is designed to,

 - Initialize the CORBA/ZeroMQ communication.

 - Send commands to the OMC server via the CORBA/ZeroMQ interface.

 - Receive the string results.

 - Use the Parser module to format the results.

 - Return or display the results.